Codecademy/docs/content/language-agnostic/concepts/who-is-tim-berners-lee/who-is-tim-berners-lee.md

 Tim Berners-Lee has since been a prominent figure in the further development of the World Wide Web, standing as the director of the World Wide Web Consortium, and co-founder and CTO of Inrupt.
 Tim's goal as he states is to continue working toward net neutrality, privacy protection, and the inclusion of the Web.

-**Fun Fact:** A conference room was named after Tim Berners-Lee in Codecademy's old office.
+**Fun fact:** A conference room was named after Tim Berners-Lee in Codecademy's old office.